 components: - mountSources: true type: dockerimage alias: go-cli image: 'quay.io/eclipse/che-golang-1.12:7.7.0' ... - value: /tmp/.cache name: GOCACHE - value: 'http://your.athens.host' name: GOPROXY

 Internal artifact repositories often do not have a self-signed TLS certificate signed by an authority that is trusted by default.
-They are usually signed by an internal company authority or are self-signed.
+They are typically signed by an internal company authority or are self-signed.
 Configure your tools to accept these certificates.

 Go uses certificates from a file defined in the